Cases spike in Sunbelt, other states back off on reopening

-PHOENIX (AP) — Arizona recorded more coronavirus deaths, infections, hospitalizations and emergency-room visits in a single day than ever before in a crisis Wednesday across the Sunbelt that sent a shudder through other parts of the country and led distant states to put their own reopening plans on hold.

-In Florida, hospitals braced for an influx of patients, with the biggest medical center in Florida’s hardest-hit county, Miami’s Jackson Health System, scaling back elective surgeries and other procedures to make room for victims of the resurgence underway across the South and West.
+Despite the resurgence of coronavirus across the U.S., President Donald Trump spoke Wednesday about the virus as if it were a nuisance he hopes will eventually just go away.

+“I think we are going to be very good with the coronavirus,” he said in an interview with Fox Business.
+“I think that, at some point, that’s going to sort of just disappear, I hope.”

-On Wednesday, Vice President Mike Pence planned to visit Arizona, where cases have spiked since stay-at-home orders expired in mid-May.
-Arizona reported record single-day highs of almost 4,900 new COVID-19 cases, 88 new deaths, close to 1,300 ER visits and a running total of nearly 2,900 people in the hospital.
+Meanwhile, a masked Vice President Mike Pence paid a visit to Arizona, where cases have spiked since stay-at-home orders expired in mid-May.
+The state reported record single-day highs for new cases (almost 4,900), deaths (88), ER visits (close to 1,300) and the number of people in the hospital (nearly 2,900).

+In Florida, the biggest hospital in the hardest-hit county, Miami’s Jackson Health System, scaled back elective surgeries and other procedures as it and others around the state braced for an influx of victims.

 Florida recorded more than 6,500 new cases — down from around 9,000 on some days last week, but still alarming — and a running total of over 3,500 deaths.
-Ahead of the Fourth of July, counties in South Florida are closing beaches to fend off large crowds that could spread the virus.
+Counties in South Florida are closing beaches to fend off large July Fourth crowds that could spread the virus.

-The run-up in cases has been blamed in part on what New Jersey’s governor called “knucklehead behavior” by Americans not wearing masks or obeying other social-distancing rules.

 “Too many people were crowding into restaurants late at night, turning these establishments into breeding grounds for this deadly virus,” Miami-Dade Mayor Carlos Gimenez said in forbidding restaurants with seating for more than eight people from serving customers inside from midnight to 6 a.m.

-Health experts say the virus in Florida and other Southern states risks becoming uncontrollable, with case numbers too large to trace.
+Louisiana saw its biggest daily spike since April, reporting 2,100 new cases in 24 hours.
+Georgia set a new daily record with nearly 3,000 new cases.
+Texas did too, with new infections skyrocketing past 8,000 in a single day for the first time.

-Marilyn Rauth, a senior citizen in Punta Gorda, said Florida’s reopening was “too much too soon.”
+Marilyn Rauth, a senior citizen in Punta Gorda, said Florida’s reopening was “too much too soon” and blamed Republican Gov. Ron DeSantis.

-Florida Gov. Ron DeSantis, a Republican, said on Tuesday that the state was “not going back” on reopening.

-The soaring numbers have raised fears that many other states could see the same phenomenon if they reopen too, or that people from the South and West could spread the virus to other regions.
+The soaring numbers across the Sunbelt have raised fears that many other states could see the same phenomenon if they reopen too, and that people from the South and West could spread the virus to other regions.

 New York Mayor Bill de Blasio said the city is delaying its resumption of indoor dining at restaurants, and not because of any rise in cases there.